Singapore Air turns to regional cities to drive growth

-SINGAPORE (Reuters) - Singapore Airlines Ltd, the world’s No.2 carrier by market value, will focus on flights to smaller Asian cities as a weak global economy batters demand on long-haul routes and competition from premium airlines intensifies.
+SINGAPORE, May 10 (Reuters) - Singapore Airlines Ltd (SIA), the world’s No.2 carrier by market value, will focus on flights to smaller Asian cities as a weak global economy batters demand on long-haul routes and competition from premium airlines intensifies.

 Middle Eastern carriers such as Emirates and Qatar Airways have also been grabbing a bigger share of premium passengers with high service standards, attractive deals and gleaming new planes.